Contrary to what many marriage therapists will tell you, couples therapy is not rocket science.

 I believe that couples therapy is not rocket science; that the field of marriage therapy sometimes takes itself too seriously and under-emphasizes the power and potential inherent in every individual and, in turn, every couple.
 With the proper tools, knowledge, and practice, you can have sparks flying from your fingertips that are game-changing in love and that you never have to set foot in a couples therapist’s office to accomplish this if you are committed to the work.
 Relationship wellness is doable, and C2C is the most comprehensive roadmap if you are stuck in relationship-limbo-hell or crisis.
 That’s why I have C2C students offering testimonials like:

 “This online course resulted in more breakthroughs in understanding my partner than years of therapy had previously accomplished.”

 * * *

-If your relationship is in crisis or stuck in gridlock, or you are on the fence and unable to decide whether couples therapy, a private retreat, or a digital class is the right fit for you, consider attending my upcoming webinar, Is My Marriage Worth Saving?
-I am offering it three times in September, and there will be a live Q&A with me at the end of each discussion.
+If your relationship is in crisis or stuck in gridlock, or you are on the fence and unable to decide whether couples therapy, a private retreat, or a digital class is right for you, consider attending my upcoming webinar, Is My Marriage Worth Saving?
+I am offering it three times in the coming months.
+Plus, there will be a live Q&A with me at the end of each discussion.